electricimp/imp-central-impt/CommandsManual.md

 ### Local Auth File ###

 A local auth file is an auth file located in the directory from where an *impt* command is called.
 Different directories may contain different local auth files.
-One directory must contain only one local auth file.
+One directory can contain only one local auth file.

 Any command called from a directory where a local auth file exists is executed in the context (with authentication and other settings) defined by that local auth file.